 Morelli’s Ice Cream– End the night at this locally owned ice cream chain, located inside Farm Burger.
 They have standard flavors as well as unique ones like Krispy Kreme, strawberry rosewater, and ginger lavender.

 What to Do

 Before spending the weekend in Dunwoody, I knew very little about the attractions.
-But it’s a thriving community for the arts and culture as well as a shopping destination for both boutiques and big name chains.
-Families will also love the public parks and green spaces.
+But it’s a thriving community for the arts and culture as well as a shopping destination for both boutiques and big-name chains.
+Families will also love public parks and green spaces.

 Spruill Gallery– Works of photography and other mediums are featured on the walls of this historic home turned art gallery.
 Their building is painted with the phrase “Everything Will Be Okay,” reassuring passersby and the gift shop sells wares from local makers.

 Spruill Center for the Arts– This non-profit arts organization offers classes and exhibits, as well as community events like their annual ceramic bowl, jewelry, and artwork sales.